-The Native American Library Services Enhancement Grants have three main goals with objectives that correspond to each goal.
+The Native Hawaiian Library Services grants have three main goals with objectives that correspond to each goal.

-The first goal and objectives correspond to the Digital Services project category on the Program Information Form and they are to: Improve digital services to support needs for education, workforce development, economic and business development, health information, critical thinking skills, and digital literacy skills.
+The first goal and objectives correspond to the Digital Services project category on the Program Information Form, and they are to: Improve digital services to support needs for education, workforce development, economic and business development, health information, critical thinking skills, and digital literacy skills.